Juan van der Hamen: Life

 Juan van der Hamen was baptized on 8 April 1596 in Madrid and was probably born there just days before that date.
-His father was Jan van der Hamen, a Flemish courtier, who had moved from Brussels to Madrid as an archer before 1586.
+His father was Jan van der Hamen, a Flemish courtier, who had moved from Brussels to Madrid as an archero in the King's noble guard before 1586.
 According to 18th-century sources, he was also a painter, but there is no evidence for this.